Is UC right for you?

 Detailed information on all courses offered at UC can be found by searching our online course finder.
 This will guide you on the admission requirements, English language proficiency requirements and any additional information to help you with your decision.

 Check the Admission tab on your course search for admission requirements for your chosen course.

-The following International Qualifications - Entry Requirements is a guide only.
+The following entry requirements serve as a guide only.
 Other qualifications not listed will be considered on an individual basis.
-This list provides minimum entry requirements for courses; however, some courses may have higher entry requirements.
-If you are unable to meet the above requirements, you may be eligible to access a pathway provided by college.
-For UC College entry requirements click here.
+These documents provide minimum entry requirements for courses; some courses may have higher entry requirements.
+If you are unable to meet the requirements, you may be eligible to access a pathway provided by UC College.

 Admission and additional requirements are outlined under each course description.